 You do random exercises you have found on the web, have no real plan, and don’t care.
 Bro, you are destined to fail.“

 F*ck maybe he was right.
 Maybe I sucked horribly at this.

-But if that’s true that doesn’t help me solve the real mistery.
+But if that’s true that doesn’t help me solve the real problem.

-What’sthe main difference between all people that see great results and me?
+What’s the main difference between all people that see great results and people who don’t?

-I obviously didn’t have the experience compared to the majority of the advanced athletes but I could learn the required knowledge.
+I obviously didn’t have the experience compared to the majority of the advanced athletes but I could learn the needed knowledge from them!

 I had to find a solution to all my problems.

 And I had to do it FAST…